yevgenholomozyi/nexter/README.md

-A mockup for a real-estate site with using css-grid.
+A mockup for a real-estate site with using css-grid and animations.